M-kip/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 9 command to duplicate the last line in a text file Task 12 command to display 10 of the most recently modified files task 13 command to print unique lines in a txt file
+task 9 command to duplicate the last line in a text file Task 12 command to display 10 of the most recently modified files task 13 command to print unique lines in a txt file task14 find lines with the word root in the passwd file